Assoc. Prof Garth Pratten

 BA Hons (Melbourne), PhD (Deakin)

-Associate Professor Garth Pratten is a senior lecturer and Deputy Head of Centre, Strategic & Defence Studies Centre.
+Associate Professor Garth Pratten is a senior lecturer at the Strategic & Defence Studies Centre.
 An historian by training, he has had a varied career having worked for the Australian Army’s Training Command and the Australian War Memorial, and taught at Deakin University and in the War Studies Department at the Royal Military Academy Sandhurst.

 Associate Professor Pratten was a member of the research staff for the Official History of Australia’s Involvement in Southeast Asian Conflicts and is currently contributing to the Official History of Australian Peackeeping and Post-Cold War Operations.